What causes low engagement, most effective engagement boosters, and 3 steps to find your ideal user engagement strategy fix

 Find a full discussion, with examples and strategies for investigating root causes in our post on identifying the reasons for low app engagement.
 Then also see how to calculate your app engagement rate and how to increase active users.

-Also get ideas for exciting new fin products with our look at blockchain in banking and see how to use AI and machine learning for personalisation.
+Also get ideas for exciting new fin products with our look at blockchain in banking, see how to use AI and machine learning for personalisation and see how to use emotional UX design to connect and build loyalty.

 Once you know your engagement rate and a few possible causes, it’s time to look at strategies to increase that engagement.